True-Outlaw/ue_launcher/README.md

 - Installing and updating new engine versions
 - A Fab Library window
 - The ability to manage the local Asset Vault

+## How to use

+Builds have been uploaded to the release folder within the main directory.
+Select the version you need and download it as a ZIP file.
+After extracting the files, the application should run by selecting the .exe file.

+## How to Add Features

+If this project resonates with you, and you'd like to work on it and improve it, please do!
+The licence is MIT Open Source, so you may take this as a base for your own application, but I would appreciate it if this repo was kept alive with any useful updates.

+The project uses the Flutter framework.
+If you need any help setting yourself up for working with flutter, or just if you want to build from source (to another platform, for example), please visit https://flutter.dev/.